swen90006-2026/assignment-1/README.md

 #### Task 4 -- JUnit Test Driver for Boundary-Value Analysis

 Implement your boundary-value tests in the JUnit test driver located at `tests/swen90006/pfms/BoundaryTests.java`.
 As before, use *one* JUnit test method for each test input.
-Once complete, push this script to your Git repository.

 Include this as Appendix B in your submission.

 **Note:** The `BoundaryTests` JUnit script inherits from `PartitioningTests`, meaning all tests from `PartitioningTests` are included in `BoundaryTests`.
 A JUnit test is simply a standard public Java class!
 You can remove this inheritance if desired, but you may also use it to your advantage to simplify creating the `BoundaryTests` script.
 Overriding an existing test will replace it in the `BoundaryTests` script.